My not so hidden agenda

 Anti-transgender bathroom bills have never been about bathroom safety.
 It’s just another devious tool used to restrict and control who people are allowed to be, and about making life painful for anyone who differs from the desired ideals of conformity as spelled out by a certain faction of the ruling elite.

 Whatever your opinions, I hope you’ll take the initiative to educate and empower yourself, acknowledge your greatness, inspire others, and find ways to build strong, collaborative, inclusive, supportive communities.
 We’re all in this world together, so let’s find ways work, learn, grow and thrive together.
 All boats are lifted by a rising tide.
 Humanity wins.
-And I’m all about the H… Humanity.
+And I’m all about empowering humanity.